 If you do choose to use Palo Azul tea to attempt to pass a urinalysis, be sure to use it correctly.
 Consume too little, and you may not pass the screening; consume too much, and you may dilute your sample, causing you to fail.

 When you are facing a screening, it’s not the time to try a method that may or may not work.
-Let Quick Fix help you find the right solution so that you can feel confident as you head into your screening.
+Let Quick Fix help you find the right solution without any side effects so that you can feel confident as you head into your screening.

 Quick Fix is a Reliable Solution

 If your dream job is on the line and you need a product that is guaranteed to help you pass a urinalysis screening, don’t wait.
-Try Quick Fix: our synthetic urine is guaranteed to pass a screening, or we will offer you a full refund!
+Try Quick Fix Plus 6.2: our synthetic urine is guaranteed to pass a screening, or we will offer you a full refund!